Changes to Urgent Appointments from 1st April

 If a patient is registered with the practice but not known personally to any staff, it is acceptable to confirm the patient’s ID using additional security information.

-This should be information taken from a patient’s record, such as current medication, date of any recent hospital visit or procedure, full names of any other inhabitants at that address, etc.
+To confirm your identity staff may ask you to confirm details in your patient’s record, such as current medications, date of any recent hospital visit or procedure, full names of any other people that live at your address.

 How do I view my medical record